DE1-Engineering-Mathematics/module-resources/tutorial_sheets/14-root-finding.md

 \hline
 \end{align*}

+Therefore, the root is $\boxed{x = 0.59}$ to 2dp.

+Alternative method:

-Alternatively, we can use the same method as in problem 1 and use a table to find the root.
+We can also use the same method as in problem 1 and use a table to find the root.

 ![figure2](15-root-finding-media/root-finding-q2.png)